What exactly is a hysterosalpingogram?

 My doctor wanted me to have a hysterosalpingogram, but when I arrived at the radiologist, I found I could not have the test done because I am allergic to iodine.
 Is there any other test that can be done to serve this purpose?
 He is starting me on Clomid.

 Iodine allergies are a confusing issue.
 The first consideration must be the type of allergic reaction experienced in the past.
 With more severe reactions, I would definitely avoid using an iodine-based dye.
 The next consideration is based on the type of dye.
 There are ionic and non-ionic iodine dyes.
-Allergic reactions are almost unheard of with use of a non-ionic dye.
+Allergic reactions are almost unheard of with the use of a non-ionic dye.
 For my patients with mild reactions in the past, I will premedicate with a steroid and Benadryl (an antihistamine) and use a non-ionic dye.
 I have not yet seen any patients have problems using this approach.
-Still, this does not remove all risk, and you should discuss the alternatives with your own physician.
+Still, this does not remove all risks, and you should discuss the alternatives with your own physician.

 Another test to consider might be saline sonography using a special material called Albuminex, which will allow the tubes to be visualized easier.
 The standard saline sonogram does not generally allow the tubes to be seen at all.
-Yet an another alternative test is laparoscopy.
+Yet an alternative test is laparoscopy.
 This outpatient surgical procedure involves placing a miniature viewing device and surgical instruments through tiny incisions in the abdominal wall while you are under anesthesia.
 A colored dye that does not contain iodine is injected through the cervix; the doctor then watches to see it spill out the ends of the fallopian tubes.

 A recently developed office-based procedure, vaginal hydrolaparoscopy (VHL), is undergoing clinical studies.
 VHL enables your physician to evaluate your fallopian tubes by placing a needle-thin telescope through the top of the vagina into the abdomen after injecting local anesthesia.
 The space behind the uterus is filled with fluid, and the fallopian tubes and ovary float into view.
 The state of the tubes can be determined by injecting a colored dye (that doesn't contain iodine) through a tube placed into the cervix.
 The dye is seen exiting the end of the fallopian tube.
 The doctor can also look for adhesions or endometriosis.